Our Mission Statement

 The school’s historic foundation as a Church of England School (Voluntary Controlled) makes it unique amongst Junior Schools in Heanor.
 We are aware that this heritage brings with it the responsibility to foster an understanding of the meaning and significance of faith, and to promote Christian Values through the experience offered to all our pupils.
-We welcome children of all faiths and none, but we value our ongoing links with the church.
+We welcome children of all faiths and none, although we value our ongoing links with the church.

 We seek to help all children achieve their full potential across all aspects of their personal development in a secure and happy learning environment, and to grow into informed, responsible and caring members of society, with the ability to think for themselves and take authority for their actions.
 We plan to achieve this through a curriculum, which is broad, balanced, relevant and manageable, and through the development of good relationships within and around the school, so that everyone feels they have a valued contribution to make.